tlack/xacto/README.md

 # xacto

-Xacto is a tool for manipulating data with Javascript which is heavily inspired by Q/Kdb and Mathematica.
+Xacto is a tool for manipulating data with Javascript which is heavily inspired by the amazing [Q/Kdb](http://kx.com) and Mathematica.
 It includes a general API and an in-memory database implementation.

-Work with your data at a high level, using a uniform set of functions that work against different types of in-memory values, files, remote resources, etc.
+Work with your data at a high level, using a uniform set of functions that work the same way against different types of in-memory values, files, remote resources (not yet implemented), etc.

 ## Status

 Pretty new.
+Some glaring omissions.
 Don't trust with your important data just yet.
 See "Bugs" below.

 ## Motivations

 - JavaScript really sucks but we're stuck with it.
-I want to write JS that's as concise and meaningful as [K/Q](http://kx.com).
+I want to write JS that's as concise and meaningful as [Q by Kx](http://kx.com).

 - One size does not fit all.
 I want to be able to make websites that have app-tuned customizable data stores.

 - Every external dependency is a risk factor.
 Remove as many as possible.
 I want to work without MySQL or Redis or anything but Node itself.

-So far I've failed at all three goals, but read on..

 ## Features